Monitor Pipeline File Processing

 To monitor pipeline processing, files, workflows, and logs on the File Processing page, do the following:

-2. Select Pipelines Then, choose File Processing.
-The File Processing page opens.
+2. In the left navigation menu, choose Pipelines.
+Then, choose File Processing.
+The File Processing page appears.

 3. To find a specific pipeline, do the following:

-• To search for a specific pipeline, type the information in the search box in the upper left corner.
-Click the drop-down menu to toggle between searching by name or by protocol.
+• To search for a specific pipeline, type the information in the upper left search box.
+Select the drop-down menu to toggle between searching by name or by protocol.

-• Browse the pipelines on the left side of the page and click on the one you want to see.
-Use the scrollbar if needed.
+• Browse the pipelines on the left side of the page and select the one you want to see.

 📘